HannaHUp/Wrangling-Open-Street-Map-Data/README.md

 After obtaining the csv files as per the schema I loaded them into a sqlite3 database file using the script create-sqlite3-database.py .

 5. Data Analysis :
 After the data is cleaned and loaded in to the database, I performed exploratory data analysis on the data to get some interesting findings.
-Here is the link to the analysis report along with few plots. : Exploratory data analysis
+You can see my result report in report.pdf.